phunanon/Insitux/README.md

 **Closures**

 A closure is an anonymous (unnamed) function which also "captures" the data context around them.
-The syntax of a closure is:
+The syntax of a non-parameterised closure is:

 ```clj
 #(+ 2 2)